The Bridge (2011 TV series): USAMexico

 In July 2012, US network FX ordered a pilot episode to be made for the American audience: El Paso, US – Juárez, Mexico; the bridge being the Bridge of the Americas.
 The series starred Diane Kruger as U.S. Detective Sonya Cross and Demián Bichir as Mexican Detective Marco Ruiz.

 Deadline Hollywood announced in February 2013 that FX had picked up the drama series for a 13-episode order and filming began in April.
 The 13-episode series aired between 10 July 2013 and 2 October.
 FX ordered a second series in September 2013, which aired in 2014.
 FX cancelled further seasons of The Bridge.

 EstoniaRussia

 The Russian series is set between Narva and Ivangorod; the bridge being the road crossing at Narva.
-Ingeborga Dapkūnaitė plays the Estonian detective Inga Vermaa.
+Ingeborga Dapkūnaitė plays the Estonian detective Inga Vermaa, and Mikhail Porechenkov plays the Russian detective Maksim Kazantsev.
 The NTV network had picked up the drama series for a two-season order and filming began in January 2016.